 You’ve probably seen #GirlDad here or there under some new dad’s post.
 The hashtag has been pushed as an impactful statement; the men using it are articulating their pride in being a father to a daughter in a world where daughters have not been valued as much as sons are. #GirlDad has also been used to articulate the belief that being a father to a daughter is a different experience; you often hear men saying “having a daughter helped me appreciate/respect women”.
 In so doing men reveal how they become more sensitive to the inequalities and dangers faced by the female gender when they have a daughter.
 So what is wrong with this supposedly impactful statement, and why is it a clear example of something which has been wrongly branded as feminist?
 Simple answer: it is being used in the wrong way.

 While the initial motive of the hashtag #GirldDad (promoting pride in having daughters) is laudable, the hashtag has unfortunately been used to reinforce stereotypes that some things are “girl things” and others are “boy things” (same problem with the #BoyMom hashtag) and this is anything but feminist.
 Being a girl dad on social media has been presented as being a father who is overprotective “because he has daughters to guard” (interestingly from members of his own gender), a father who does stereotypically girly things, and a father who is suddenly more sensitive to the inequalities and dangers faced by the female gender because he has a daughter.
 There is a fine line between emphasizing the equal value of daughters and making one gender more ‘special’ than the other and the #GirlDad hashtag often crosses it.
 Also, one should not need to have a daughter to recognize the equal value of girls and women to boys and men, so parading that is anything but feminist.
-Perhaps the most annoying thing about the hashtag is how capitalism has used to it now market stereotypically “girly” things to men “don’t you want to be a girl dad, buy this unicorn hat and prove it”.
+Perhaps the most annoying thing about the hashtag is how capitalism has used it to now market stereotypically “girly” things to men “don’t you want to be a girl dad, buy this unicorn hat and prove it”.

 2. “Split the costs 50/50, match his game”